 Future home inspectors can complete pre-licensing courses.
 For home inspectors, pre-licensing courses are preparation for the license examination.

-Additionally, home inspectors also have the option to be certified in addition to licensing.
-As with home inspector licensing, there are no universal rules that say certification is required or necessarily better than being licensed.
-If the state in which you conduct your home inspection requires a certification, then it’s important to identify what requirements the state is looking for and if there are approved certification programs available.
+Home inspectors also have the option to be certified in addition to licensing.
+As with home inspector licensing, no universal rules say certification is required or necessarily better than being licensed.
+Suppose the state in which you conduct your home inspection requires a certification.
+In that case, it’s essential to identify what requirements the state is looking for and if there are approved certification programs available.

 How to succeed as a home inspector

-Once you are working as a home inspector, you will have to maintain regular customer inflow and continually improve your knowledge of home inspection.
+Once you are working as a home inspector, you will have to maintain regular customer inflow and continually improve your home inspection knowledge.
 Some states require continuing education.
-If your state does not, then opting in for continuing education will set your business up for success.
+Continuing education will set your business up for success even if your state does not require it.

-There are five areas that you should focus on when trying to succeed as a home inspector.
+You should focus on five areas when trying to succeed as a home inspector.
 These include:

-- Technical Knowledge: Your technical knowledge is your bread-and-butter.
-You want to make sure that you are continuing to accurately inform your customers by way of your inspection findings.
+• Technical Knowledge: Your technical knowledge is your bread and butter.
+You want to ensure that you continue accurately informing your customers through your inspection findings.
 Technical knowledge can be improved through continuing education courses, online home inspection courses, and walk-throughs with more experienced home inspectors.

-- Verbal Communication Skills: In addition to technical knowledge, you will need to be able to clearly convey information to your customers.
-This means that when setting up appointments, maintaining business relationships, and when conveying the results of your inspection, you will want to practice strong communication.
+• Verbal Communication Skills: In addition to technical knowledge, you will need to be able to convey information to your customers.
+This means that when setting up appointments, maintaining business relationships, and reporting the results of your inspection, you will want to practice strong communication.
 No one likes working with a business that does not communicate effectively.

-- Inspection Report Writing: After each inspection, you will need to send an inspection report to each of your clients.
+• Inspection Report Writing: After each inspection, you must send an inspection report to each client.
 The inspection report is the concrete part of your job that your clients see.
-You want this report to be as clear as possible and easy for your clients to navigate.
+You want this report to be as straightforward for your clients to navigate.
 Using an inspection report software can help you do this.
 Some software, like HomeGauge, even includes spaces for 360° image uploads and video attachments.

-- Business Skills and Marketing: Marketing your business will help you to maintain a healthy inflow of clients.
+• Business Skills and Marketing: Marketing your business will help you maintain a healthy client inflow.
 Marketing can happen through word-of-mouth marketing, online marketing, such as your website and social media networks, and networking with local real estate agents.
 Make sure you are comfortable with talking to people.
-Get to know members of your community to effectively market yourself.
+Get to know members of your community to market yourself effectively.

 Navigating your home inspection business

-If you are interested in becoming a home inspector, it may seem difficult and frustrating to identify the right way to start this process.
-Find the right resources to help you to navigate this process.
+If you want to become a home inspector, identifying the right way to start this process may seem complicated and frustrating.
+Find the right resources to help you navigate this process.

-When you are new to home inspection, remember to use the resources at hand.
+Remember to use the resources at hand when you are new to home inspection.
 Become a part of an association and invest in home inspection software so that you can focus on your business success.